Left Behind (The Last of Us): Conception and writing

 "Left Behind" was written by The Last of Us series co-creator Neil Druckmann and directed by Liza Johnson.
 The Directors Guild of Canada revealed Johnson was assigned to direct for the series in January 2022.
 Johnson played the game after being assigned to the series.
-"Left Behind" is an adaptation of The Last of Us: Left Behind (2014), a downloadable content expansion of the video game on which the series is based.
+"Left Behind" is an adaptation of The Last of Us: Left Behind (2014), an expansion pack of the video game on which the series is based.
 Druckmann and series co-creator Craig Mazin encouraged Johnson and cinematographer Ksenia Sereda to take liberties with the episode and not feel constrained to replicating the source material.

-For Riley's first appearance in the comic book The Last of Us: American Dreams, artist Faith Erin Hicks and developers at Naughty Dog created an original fictional arcade game, The Turning, to circumvent issues with licensing; for the television series, Druckmann and Mazin were able to use Mortal Kombat II, the game on which The Turning was based.
+For Riley's first appearance in the comic book The Last of Us: American Dreams, artist Faith Erin Hicks and developers at Naughty Dog created an original fictional arcade game, The Turning, to circumvent issues with licensing; for the television series, Druckmann and Mazin were able to use Mortal Kombat II (1993), the game on which The Turning was based.
 Druckmann and Mazin avoided positioning any faction as purely good or evil, and showed the more positive side of FEDRA in "Left Behind" to juxtapose their negative depictions in the first episode.
 The episode was originally written without any reference to Joel; producers at HBO requested a connection to the main story, like Left Behind had.

 Casting and characters

-Reid's casting as Riley was announced on January 14, 2022.
+Storm Reid's casting as Riley was announced on January 14, 2022.
 Reid was unfamiliar with the game prior to her casting; when approached to star in the show, she asked family and friends for their opinions on the game.
 She watched snippets of gameplay to understand the emotion, but otherwise avoided the game to ensure an original take on the role; she wanted to "hone in on" the manner in which Riley moves and "took up space".
 Reid worked on the series for about a month.
 She found the episode's portrayal of children refreshing as it had been absent from recent episodes.

-Ramsey found Ellie and Riley's chemistry relatable and noted it made her performance easier.
-She and Reid had little time to bond prior to production.
+Bella Ramsey, who portrays Ellie, found Ellie and Riley's chemistry relatable and noted it made their performance easier.
+Ramsey and Reid had little time to bond prior to production.
 They became close over the course of production; Reid called Ramsey "Mom" in one take.
 The scene at the arcade was improvised; Ramsey and Reid were playing a working version of Mortal Kombat II.
-Ramsey had not watched Ellie's infection scene prior to her performance, and afterwards noted her version was more angry than the game's fearful.
+Ramsey had not watched Ellie's infection scene prior to their performance, and afterwards noted their version was more angry than the game's fearful.
 Reid found the final scene emotional to perform as it was one of the last filmed.
-Ramsey encountered some difficulty with the school scenes as she had not attended school since she started acting when she was eleven.
+Ramsey encountered some difficulty with the school scenes as they had not attended school since they started acting when they were eleven.